B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

   adapted from `numcompress <https://github.com/amit1rrr/numcompress>`_).

-- Exact matches at DNA level between the alleles of each locus in the schema and the CDSs identified in the input files (information about the exact matches found for each locus are saved to classification files, one per locus in the schema.
-The classification files are updated throughout the process with information about the matches and classifications at each step).
+- Exact matches at DNA level between the alleles of each locus in the schema and the CDSs identified in the input files (Information about the exact matches found for each locus is saved to classification files, one per locus in the schema.
+The classification files are updated throughout the process with information about the matches and classifications at each step.
+If ``--mode`` equals 1, skips the next classification steps and goes directly to the last step).

 - Translation of distinct CDSs that were not an exact match in the previous step (This step identifies and excludes CDSs that contain ambiguous bases and with length below the theshold defined by the ``--l`` parameter).

-- Protein deduplication to identify the distinct set of proteins and keep information about the inputs that contain CDSs that encode each distinct protein (hashtable with mapping between protein SHA-256 and list of unique integer identifiers for the distinct CDSs encoded with polyline encoding).
+- Protein deduplication to identify the distinct set of proteins and keep information about the inputs that contain CDSs that encode each distinct protein (Hashtable with mapping between protein SHA-256 and list of unique integer identifiers for the distinct CDSs encoded with polyline encoding).

-- Exact matches at protein level between the translated alleles of each locus in the schema and the translated CDSs identified in the input files (classification files are updated).
+- Exact matches at protein level between the translated alleles of each locus in the schema and the translated CDSs identified in the input files (Classification files are updated.
+If ``--mode`` equals 2, skips the next classification steps and goes directly to the last step).

 - Minimizer-based clustering.
-The distinct proteins are sorted in order of decreasing length and clustered based on the percentage of shared distinct minimizers (default >= 20%, interior minimizers selected based on lexicographic order, k=5, w=5) with the schema representative alleles.
+The distinct proteins are sorted in order of decreasing length and clustered based on the percentage of shared distinct minimizers (Default >= 20%, interior minimizers selected based on lexicographic order, k=5, w=5) with the schema representative alleles.

-- Alignment, using BLASTp, of each cluster representative against all proteins added to its cluster to identify and classify matches with a BLAST Score Ratio (BSR) >0.7 (classification files are updated).
+- Alignment, using BLASTp, of each cluster representative against all proteins added to its cluster to identify and classify matches with a BLAST Score Ratio (BSR) >0.7 (Classification files are updated.
+  If ``--mode`` equals 3, skips the next step).

 - Align the schema representatives against the distinct proteins that have not been classified.
 Compute the BSR for each alignment and classify proteins with alignments with BSR >=0.6.
 For each locus, determine new